isomerpages/govtech-stp/_work-pass-holder-lane/01c-FDWCN-FAQ.md

 If no party is willing and able to fulfil the entry approval requirements, the FDW or CN should not enter Singapore.

 ### 2. My FDW/CN has recovered from COVID-19, when can I bring her into Singapore?

 For FDWs/CNs who have recovered from COVID-19, they should only depart for Singapore **at least 21 days** after their first positive COVID-19 polymerase chain reaction (PCR) test.
 Otherwise, they will be denied boarding on flights to Singapore.

-If the FDW’s/CN’s first positive COVID-19 PCR test was taken on 1 January 2021, she can only depart for Singapore from 22 January 2021.
+If the FDW’s/CN’s first positive COVID-19 PCR test was taken on 1 March 2021, she can only depart for Singapore from 22 March 2021.

 FDWs/CNs should not travel if feeling unwell.